cesars-gh/airtop-typescript-demos/README.md

 - One that runs `turbo watch build:packages` so that the shared packages are built automatically on changes.
 - Another that runs the example you are working on using `pnpm dev`

+## Environment variables

+`packages/home-config/.common-env` is copied over as `.env` in each example.
+The following environment variables are used:

+- `SECRET_FOR_DECRYPTING_API_KEYS`: base64-encoded 32-byte random string.
+  Meant to be used with the Airtop Portal to pass encrypted API keys for use with the Get API Key feature.
+Disabled for local development.
+- `EXAMPLES_SITES_COOKIE_SECRET`: 32-character random string for securing the session cookie.
+The default value is meant for local development only.
+- `AIRTOP_PORTAL_URL`: URL to the Airtop Portal
+- `NEXT_PUBLIC_AIRTOP_PORTAL_URL`: URL to the Airtop Portal (for client-side)

 ## Tools used

 Most examples use the following: